michal-h21/make4ht/README.md

 :  set correct dimensions for images in the ODT format.
 It is loaded by default for the ODT output.

+t4htlinks

+:  fix hyperlinks in the ODT format.

 ### make4ht-aeneas-config package

 Companion for the `aeneas` DOM filter is the `make4ht-aeneas-config` plugin.
 It